Site Map

 Chart 3.11: Government Revenue in dollars

-Viewed as a percent of Gross Domestic Product (GDP) government revenue in recent years has fluctuated.
-Starting at 32 percent of GDP in 1985, revenue increased slightly to 33 percent of GDP through the mid 1990s.
-Then revenue began an increase in the boom of the late 1990s, reaching 37.2 percent of GDP in 2000.
-Revenue retreated to 31.2 percent of GDP in the trough of the 2000-01 recession, before increasing back to 37 percent of GDP at the business cycle peak in 2007.
+Viewed as a percent of Gross Domestic Product (GDP) total government revenue in recent years has fluctuated.
+Starting at 31 percent of GDP in 1985, revenue increased slightly to 32 percent of GDP through the mid 1990s.
+Then revenue began an increase in the boom of the late 1990s, reaching 35.7 percent of GDP in 2000.
+Revenue retreated to 30 percent of GDP in the trough of the 2000-01 recession, before increasing back to 35.7 percent of GDP at the business cycle peak in 2007.

 In the Crash of 2008 government revenue decreased sharply.
-Revenue declined to 26 percent of GDP in 2009.
-But revenue is expected to recover to about 35 percent of GDP in the next few years.
+Revenue declined to 25 percent of GDP in 2009.
+Total government revenue recovered to 34.6 percent in 2014.
+In 2023 total revenue was estimated at 36.0 percent GDP.

 Recent Revenue by Government Level

 Federal revenue as a percent of GDP has shown a decline in recent decades.
-But state and local revenue have increased.
+But state and local revenues have increased.

 Chart 3.13: Government Revenue by Level